trcolgrove/CookTogether/README.md

 ##Project Title: CookWithFriends

-###Problem Statement: Collaborative cooking is difficult to plan.
+##Problem Statement: Collaborative cooking is difficult to plan.

 *How do you solve the problem?*: We will design a website that allows multiple people to input the ingredients they have in their houses.
 Then, the website will generate a list of potential recipe matches with the ingredients available.

+Features:
-List of all features that your team will implement.
-Your team will be accountable for the features you list. -Sylvie/Thomas Have multiple people input ingredients
+Have multiple people input ingredients
 View full ingredient list with contributor info (e.g. “Frozen Veggies (Aditi)”) Utilize filters for recipes, e.g. “vegetarian,” “dairy-free,” “low calorie,” “short cook time,” “easy,” etc.